matanbt/emotion-recognition-nlp-project/README.md

 ## Directories and Files
+- `config`: stores all the (JSON) configurations of experiments we run while writing the paper, baseline includes.
 - `notebooks`: directory for all notebooks we write during the research.
 - `src`: The code, based on pytorch implementation of GoEmotions baseline.
   - `data_processing`: package to preprocess all sorts of data. `data_loader.py` defines the essential data processor for our datasets.